Skip to main content

 1. Business Line of Credit

-Lines of credit can range from $5,000 to $1 million.
 Several payment plans will allow owners to pay it off at their own speed.
 Most have loan terms between six months to five years.
+Interest is only paid on the amount borrowed, making it a flexible financial tool.

-2. Traditional Commercial Loans
+2. Alternative Loans

-3. Equipment Financing
+4. Equipment Financing

-5. Crowdfunding
+6. Crowdfunding

 Each of these sites specializes in its own fixed or flexible funding.
 Some are better for personal financing like GoFundMe, versus equity crowdfunding like CircleUp.
-Kickstarter has a devoted section to restaurateurs seeking crowdfunding.
+Kickstarter has a devoted section for restaurateurs seeking crowdfunding.

 Because this is promoted on social media, it can reach a broad investor base.